Bibliography

 ACT Step by Step or ACT Step by Step

-ACT (Accelerate Climate Transition) Step-by-step is aimed at any company that wishes to build and implement an ambitious and concrete low-carbon strategy.
-The approach is divided into 5 main steps:
+ACT (Accelerate Climate Transition) Step-by-step is aimed at any company wishing to build and implement an ambitious and concrete low-carbon strategy.
+The approach is divided into 5 major steps:

-ACT Step by Step is supported by a toolbox and practical guides.
-The ultimate objective being the implementation of a programme of actions that translates the strategy, as well as its monitoring and governance.
-The process covers all strategy themes, from governance issues to carbon performance indicators and targets.
+ACT Step by Step relies on a toolbox and practical guides.
+The ultimate objective is the implementation of an action programme that translates the strategy, as well as its monitoring and governance.
+The process covers all strategy topics, from governance issues to indicators and carbon performance targets.

 For more information, you can consult: